SavchenkoValeriy/emacs-swift-module/Source/Swift/Documentation.docc/Lifetimes.md

 This lifetime restriction ensures one of the core principles of Emacs dynamic modules **"Emacs calls into then module's code when it wants to, not the other way around"**.
 Using ``Environment`` outside of its lifetime means calling into Emacs asynchronously when Emacs does not expect it to happen.
 That will violate its concurrency model.

+In order to ensure this requirement, ``Environment`` has additional checks in place to spot lifetime violations and throw ``EmacsError/lifetimeViolation`` exception when it does.
+This way the very first snippet from this section won't actually crash Emacs, but simply signal an error when calling the `test` function.

 ## EmacsValue Lifetime

 Similarly to ``Environment``, opaque ``EmacsValue`` also has a limited lifetime.
 It is not enforced as strictly, and can produce even more confusion.